Babbexx-22/Darey.io_PBL/Project4.md

 ![2](https://user-images.githubusercontent.com/114196715/195963621-4029eebb-0c32-430b-9fb9-bce7a3fca2d7.png)

 * NB: I discovered that the above public key and the list file specified only works with Ubuntu v20.04.
 The default AWS Ubuntu AMI comes with v22.04.
-As such, surf the web for corresponding public key and list file for insalling mongoDB on Ubuntu v22.04 if you want to use that version.*
+As such, surf the web for corresponding public key and list file for installing mongoDB on Ubuntu v22.04 if you want to use that version.*

 * Install MongoDB : ` sudo apt install -y mongodb `